Gumb-AG/gumb-homepage/README.md

 # Gumb AG

-This repository contains the werbsite found at [gumb.ch](https://gumb.ch) and is served via GitHub Pages
+This repository contains the website found at [gumb.ch](https://gumb.ch) and is served via GitHub Pages

 ### Getting Started